Ceramic science and engineering

 Overall Course Objectives

-Through lectures, group work and laboratory exercises as well as contact with industry, students will get an overview of traditional and advanced ceramic materials, including different applications, properties and structure of ceramic materials, and their production methods and characterization.
+Through lectures, group work and laboratory exercises as well as contact with industry, students will get an overview of advanced ceramic materials, including different applications, properties and structure of ceramic materials, and their production methods and characterization.
 The students will also get training in literature search and report writing.
 The completion of this course enables the students to select optimal ceramic materials with required properties, design a product and fabricate it using an appropriate method for a given application.
 Overall, this course will equip the engineering students with the necessary tools for their future career in industry, research or as decision makers.

 See course description in Danish